IBM/node-red-dsx-workflow/README.md

-# Orchestration of the analytics workflow in IBM Watson Studio using a custom web user-interface built with Node-RED
+# Orchestrate data science workflows using Node-RED

+### Create a web interface using Node-RED to trigger an IBM Watson Studio analytics workflow

 > Data Science Experience is now Watson Studio.
 Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.